dasante78/StockEnv/README.md

 StockTrainer is compatible with: Python 3.6+

 ## Getting Started
-The core of algorithm is the model, here is a simple LSTM model to based on 5 days of stock data to predict the next
+The core of algorithm is the model, here is a simple LSTM model to based on 5 days of stock data to predict next day stock price

 	import keras
 	import numpy as np